Chart Color Schemes

 The educational profile of Charnwood exceeds national averages, with above-average qualification levels and academic performance metrics

-The area has lower university qualification rates at 24.3%, compared to the SA4 region average of 46.8%.
+The area's university qualification rate is 24.3%, significantly lower than the SA4 region average of 46.8%.
 Bachelor degrees are most common at 15.8%, followed by postgraduate qualifications (6.1%) and graduate diplomas (2.4%).
 Vocational credentials are held by 38.6% of residents aged 15+, with advanced diplomas at 12.1% and certificates at 26.5%.
-Educational participation is high, with 29.5% currently enrolled in formal education.
+Educational participation is high, with 29.5% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education